-There are many steps involved in the creation of action figures.
-This guide will help describe the process and define terminology used in the industry.
-Each stage in the product development process is critical for both the licensor and licensee.
-At each stage, specific features of the product should be reviewed.
-The following development stages are delivered by Hasbro to Lucasfilm Ltd. (LFL) for approval.
+The development of a new toy is a very involved process that includes safety guidelines, quality control, brand consistency, cost control and marketability.
+This guide will help describe the manufacturing process and define common terminology used in the industry.
+Each stage in the product development process is critical for both the licensor and licensee and requires specific features of the product to be reviewed.

 Toy makers are given the task to develop toys that are safe, durable and fun to play with.
 In order to decide what to make, designers pitch different ideas and concepts.
 Concept boards are developed to communicate the overall goal of the toy for development.
 They may include movie scrap, photos and/or other rendered material where needed.
 Toy features should be considered for approval or rejection at this point.

-Once the final wax and/or accessory pattern is approved, Hasbro will proceed to creating a Deco Master.
-A Deco Master is a is the first fully decorated 3-D image that is delivered to LFL.
+Once the final wax and/or accessory pattern is approved, the manufacturer will proceed to creating a Deco Master.
+A Deco Master is a is the first fully decorated 3-D image that is delivered to the licensor.
 The Deco Master is often referred to as a painted hardcopy.
-A hardcopy is generated from the final wax by using a 2-part silicone mold process.
-This provides a relatively quick resin "hard" copy to be made.
+A hardcopy is a resin casting generated from the final wax by using a 2-part silicone mold process.
+This provides a relatively quick low-cost "hard" copy to be made.
 The hardcopies are fitted with metal or plastic pinned joints to allow some basic movement.
-The Deco Master hardcopy is hand painted to represent what the figure would look like.
-In some cases a "complete" Deco Master may require additional support (i.e. soft goods or new process) from the Orient office/vendor.
-When this occurs, with agreement from both Hasbro and LFL, a final pre-production sample of the product will be submitted to LFL for approval before the item goes into final production.
+The Deco Master hardcopy is hand painted to represent what the final figure would look like.
+Deco Masters are often used to provide the manufacturing plant a detailed example to be used for paint reference.
+In some cases, Deco Masters are used for marketing purposes such as advertisements and Toy Fairs.

-The Orient office/vendor will create steel molds used for the injection mold process and will ultimately be used to mass produce the figures.
+The manufacturing plant will create steel molds used for the injection mold process in which are used for final production.
 Injection molding machines use small plastic beads that are melted and injected into the molds at a high pressure.
-First shots prototypes are produced and are used for samples.
-The figure can go through another approval process to ensure safety, fit, form & function.
-These prototype figures are often created in random colors.
-Early versions may not have any copyright information.
-Once approved, the molds may be modified to include peg holes and/or copyright markings.
-More test shots can be produced at this point which can be used for fit, form, function and safety.
-Paint samples of the figures are created to ensure the proper paint scheme.
+First shots prototypes are developed and used to create samples for approvals to ensure safety, fit, form & function.
+Early first shot prototypes are often created in random colors and may lack features such as peg holes and/or copyright markings.
+During this approval process, changes can be made to the steel molds and more test shots are created.
+Painted test shots are produced to ensure the proper paint scheme.
 These samples are also known as Final Engineering Pilots (FEPs).
-Once approved, the figures will be released for mass production.
+Once approved, the figures can be released for mass production.

-When a new segment or line is created (Expanded Universe, Classic transition, Episode I), the team will develop a package line look with the help from the Packaging Department and Studio.
-Line looks will be presented in person to LFL to hear reactions and comments to the direction.
+When a new segment or line is created, the design team will develop a package line look with the help from the packaging department and studio.
+Line looks are presented to the licensor to hear reactions and comments to the direction.
 Once approved, the team will proceed to package development for individual items in the line.
-In some cases, the line look might also apply to a segment (e.g. Epic Force, Freeze Frame slides).
-In those cases, LFL will have an upfront opportunity to look at the segment for structure and graphic detail.
-The package design often begins with a rough preliminary art design.
+Package design often begins with a rough preliminary art design.
 Graphic artists will generate packaging concepts.
-Some of these concepts are printed and made into hand-made conceptual mockups used in the submission process.
+These concepts are often hand-made conceptual mockups which are used in the submission process.
 The line look is evaluated by whether or not the look meets the packaging objectives.
 Evaluation should include fit with the balance of the brand, consistency with brand character, and clarity of communication of the key elements.
 The package layout may include early photos for design purposes.
 Final photography will be made once the layout is approved.

-The Orient office/Vendor will create the final packaging to produce final production samples.
-During this process, Engineering Pilots (EPs) are created to offer a first-look at how the figure and accessories are displayed in the plastic blister.
-EPs are also known as packaging mock ups.
-Once approved, final production samples are submitted to LFL for final approval.
-These samples will be actual production sent to the States from Orient/Tijuana.
-The sample is evaluated by LFL to confirm that the product and package contain the same quality as all submissions throughout the item's development, including any items noted as "approved with changes" at the previous stage (deco master, pre-production sample, final film).
-Once approved at this stage, the item's development is complete and the figure is sent to production.
-Toys are sent to distribution and ultimately to retailers for purchase.
+The manufacturing plant will create the final packaging to produce final production samples.
+During this process, Engineering Pilots are created to offer a first-look at how the figure and accessories are displayed in the plastic blister.
+Engineering pilots are also referred to as packaging mockups.
+Once approved, final production samples are submitted to the licensor for final approval.
+The licensor will evaluate these samples to ensure the same quality as all submissions throughout the product's development.
+Approvals and changes are often noted and attached to the samples.
+After the final approval, the product's development is complete and the figure is sent to production.